evolbioinfo/goalign/docs/commands/mask.md

   goalign mask [flags]

 Flags:
-  -h, --help            help for mask
+      --at-most int      The number of occurences that defines the uniqueness of the characher in the column (only used with --unique) (default 1) -h, --help             help for mask
-  -l, --length int      Length of the sub alignment (default 10) -o, --output string   Alignment output file (default "stdout") -s, --start int       Start position (0-based inclusive)
+  -l, --length int       Length of the sub alignment (default 10) -o, --output string    Alignment output file (default "stdout")
-      --unique          If given, then masks characters that are unique in their columns (start and length are ignored)
+      --ref-seq string   Coordinates are considered wrt. to the given reference sequence (with --unique, it masks unique characters that are different from the reference sequence) (default "none") --replace string   Replacement character.
+If AMBIG: N or X (depending on alphabet), if GAP: -, if MAJ: the main character of the column, or can be any other character (default "AMBIG") -s, --start int        Start position (0-based inclusive) --unique           If given, then masks characters that are unique (defined with --at-most) in their columns (start and length are ignored)

 Global Flags:
   -i, --align string       Alignment input file (default "stdin")